 Google Brain enables revolutionary advances in artificial intelligence and machine learning, and allows computers to understand images, audio, and text inspired by some of what we know about the human brain.
 The project is now a part of the Research team at Google.

 Flux was created to meet the world’s demand for high-quality, sustainable buildings by providing a big-data-powered building platform to improve how buildings are designed, built, and maintained.
 The project is now an independent company.

 Project Tango developed spatial perception technologies, allowing mobile devices to know where they are and how they move through space through the use of advanced computer vision, image processing, and special vision sensors.
-The project is now a part of Google’s Advanced Technology and Projects (ATAP) group.
+The project is now a part of Daydream, Google’s Virtual Reality team.